haisx/Biostat626ActivityRecognition/README.md

 More details could be found at the ``studyDesign/README.txt``.

-## Data files and Result files

-Two tab-delimited text files ``data/training_data.txt`` and ``data/test_data.txt`` are provided.
-The training data (labeled activity information included) should be used to construct and test your ML algorithms.
-Apply your algorithm to the test data (containing only feature information) and predict the activity corresponding to each time window.

-The result files ``result/binary_l1281.txt`` and ``result/multiclass_l1281.txt`` are provided.
-These two files show the results predicted by ML algorithms for the test data.

 ## Motivation

 To better understand static and dynamic human activities and their signals captured by wearable device sensors, this project will